DavidFowler/flank-demo/README.md

 Alternatively you can manaully install your own environment with an example tutorial [here](https://www.reginahack.com/tutorial-cdp-private-cloud-base-dev-cluster/).

 For the purpose of this doc, we will use the edge2ai workshop as the install basis.
-If you followed the automated AWS edge2ai install path, that creates the Linux VM and installs CDP.
-You will also have a web instance and page that provides links to the different applications.
-The main edge2ai workshop github page also provides a generic list of the links and some optional self training labs.
+If you followed the automated AWS edge2ai install path, that creates the CentOS 7 VM and installs CDP.
+If you followed the path to install on an existing CentOS 7 VM that will install CDP on the existing VM.

+The main edge2ai workshop github page provides a generic list of the CDP application links and some optional self training labs.

-The next steps are:
+The next steps for the automated AWS install are:
 * Get IP from the ‘web’ instance and go to the web portal
 * Login with the username/password as defined per setup
 * Download ssh key from web portal and update permission
 * or
 * Note your VM IP and use the list of components on main workshop page substituting your IP and the ssh access to the VM you setup

+The following steps can then be used for either of the install paths you followed.

 # Step 1: Start the data stream